wp-plugins/wp-easy-directory-link/readme.txt

 Simple plugin to make a directory link listing

 == Installation ==

-1.- Install
-2.- Create a page and place the shortcode [wp_edl_init] 3.- Add Categories and Links
+* Create a page and place the shortcode [wp_edl_init]
+* Add Categories and Links
+* If you already use the Link Manager then you can include X categories as param Example: [wp_edl_init include="1,2,3,4,5"]

 == Frequently Asked Questions ==